 AI scheduling tools can:

 Insurance verification is the most hated task in every dental office.
-Your team calls the carrier, waits on hold for 15-20 minutes, writes down benefits, enters them into your practice management system, and repeats — for every patient, every day.
+Your team calls the carrier, waits on hold, writes down benefits, enters them into your practice management system, and repeats — for every patient, every day.

 AI-powered verification tools can pull eligibility and benefits data automatically from carrier portals and populate your PMS before the patient even walks in.
-What used to take 15 minutes per patient now takes seconds.
+What used to take 15-20 minutes of hold time per patient becomes a background task that runs overnight.

 Dental practices live and die by patient relationships.
 But staying in touch beyond the appointment reminder is hard when you're running a busy office.
 Treatment acceptance drops when patients leave without scheduling — and most offices don't have time to follow up.